techiediaries/techiediaries.github.io/_posts/2017-07-13-reset-django-migrations.md

 Otherwise apply the un-applied migrations first .

-That's all I sincerely hope this is working for you as many developers are still finding problems reseting their database migrations especailly if they can't drop the databese But just make sure to follow the steps above and drop a comment if you have any problem .
+That's all I sincerely hope this is working for you as many developers are still finding problems reseting their database migrations especially if they can't drop the database But just make sure to follow the steps above and drop a comment if you have any problems .

 Thanks for reading !